How to Prevent Dogs From Pooping In Your Yard (5 Tips & Tricks)

 Whether you have your pooch or your neighbors don’t pick up after their own, you may want to keep dogs from pooping in your yard.
 Although preventing this from occurring will require a bit of work, it isn’t impossible, and it’s not too difficult either.

 In this article, we are going to give you 5 tips to stop a dog from pooping in your yard.
 This includes keeping other dogs from pooping in your yard, as well as limiting where your dog goes to the bathroom.
 This can help keep your yard in pristine condition!

-How to Keep Dogs From Pooping on Your Lawn:
+How to Prevent Dogs From Pooping on Your Lawn:

 If your neighbors have dogs, hopefully, they pick up their messes.
 Unfortunately, many people allow their dogs to go to the bathroom just about anywhere without thinking twice.
 If you have this experience, you likely want to know ways to prevent your neighbors’ dogs from going to the bathroom in your yard.
 Here are 3 home remedies to keep dogs from pooping in your yard:

 1. Add a Barrier